 - When should people wear face coverings?

-When leaving the home on an essential trip (grocery store, pharmacy, etc.) during which public contact is possible.
-There is no need to wear a face covering at home, unless someone in the home is at risk or showing symptoms of COVID-19.
+When leaving the home on an essential trip (seeking health care, shopping, going to a restaurant or business allowed to be open) during which public contact is possible.
+There is no need to wear a face covering at home, unless someone in the household is at risk or showing symptoms of COVID-19.